-Everything has likely shifted in your day-to-day, which may have put on a strain on your relationships with family and friends.
+Everything has likely shifted in your day-to-day, which may have put a strain on your relationships with family and friends.
 Here’s how to keep maintaining healthy relationships.

 In the past few months, your “normal” has likely been completely inverted.
 Maybe before the pandemic, you left the house every day for 8 hours, and so did the rest of your family — and now you’re all home, all the time.
 Maybe you’re a grandparent who got to see your grandkids twice a week; maybe you’re single and used to socializing.